Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Introduction

-Recently, \cite{chen2018sequential} proposed a new non-parametric framework that utilizes nearest neighbor information and can be applied to data in arbitrary dimension (with no assumption that the different sequences independent) and to non-Euclidean data.
-It also provided a general, analytical formula for false discovery control, making the approach easy to be applied to large datasets.
-Through simulation studies, they showed that their approach achieves considerable power gains compared to likelihood-based methods when dimension is moderate to high.
+Recently, \cite{chen2019sequential} proposed a new non-parametric framework that utilizes nearest neighbor information to detect changes in an online setting.
+They also provided a general, analytical formula for false discovery control.
+This method can be applied to data in arbitrary dimensions (with no assumption that the different data streams are independent) and to non-Euclidean data.
+The author proposed to use the following stopping rule:

-We find that the test statistics in \cite{chen2018sequential} can be further improved to accommodate more types of signals and increase the power of the method for a wider range of alternatives.
-In this paper, we consider three new test statistics.
-These new tests have shorter detection delays for a wider range of alternatives and also exhibit substantial power gains for certain kinds of scale change compared to that in \cite{chen2018sequential}.
-More over, we also provide general, analytic formulas for false discovery control for all the new tests.
-These approaches are implemented in an \texttt{R} package \texttt{gStream}.
+where $n_0, n_1$, and $L$ are pre-specified values, $N_0$ is the number of historical observations with no change-point, $n > N_0$, and $Z_{L|\by}(t,n)$ is a two-sample test statistic that tests whether $\{\bY_{n-L+1}, \dots, \bY_{t}\}$ and $\{\bY_{t+1}, \dots, \bY_{n}\}$ are from the same distribution.
+We refer to $Z_{L|\by}(t,n)$ as the \textit{edge-count two-sample test based on $k$-nearest neighbor} ($k$-NN) in the following for simplicity.
+For more details of this test, please see Section \ref{sec:newtests}.
+The author also provided an analytic formula to compute $b_Z$ such that the average run length $\bE_\infty(T_Z(b_Z))$ is controlled at a pre-determined value.
+Simulation studies show that this method beats likelihood-based methods when the dimension is high.

+Despite these nice properties, we find that the edge-count two-sample test on $k$-NN can have low power for some common types of changes when dimension is moderate to high, causing the stopping rule (\ref{eq:TZ}) to behave unexpectedly.
+To illustrate, consider a simple scenario where data are from a $d$-dimensional Gaussian distribution and there is a change at $\tau=201$: with $\Sigma(i,j) = 0.3^{|i-j|}$.
+We consider two types of changes: \begin{itemize} \item Scenario 1 (only mean differs): $||\mu||_2 = \Delta $. \item Scenario 2 (both mean and variance differ): $||\mu||_2 = \Delta$ and $\sigma$. \end{itemize}

+Tables \ref{table1} presents the performance of $T_Z(b_Z)$ for both scenarios based on 1,000 simulation runs.
+Here $k=5$, $L=200$, $n_0 = 25$, and $n_1 = 175$.
+The table reports the fraction of trials (out of 1,000) to successfully detect the change within 30 (or 50) observations after the change occurs.
+The average detection delay (EDD) is estimated as the average elapsed time between when the change occurs ($\tau = 201$) and when $T_Z(b_Z)$ detects a change.
+False alarms are not counted here.
+In each scenario, the threshold $b_Z$ is computed by formulas given in \cite{chen2019sequential} such that $\boldE_{\infty}(T_Z(b_Z)) = 2000$.

+In Table \ref{table1}, we see that the method performs worse in Scenario 2 than Scenario 1 under two different comparison criteria: the fraction of trials that can be detected given a fixed time is smaller under Scenario 2 and the average detection delay (EDD) is larger under Scenario 2.
+However, common sense tells us that the additional change in variance should make the two distributions more different and the change in Scenario 2 easier to detect.
+This phenomenon is due to the curse-of-dimensionality (a more detailed explanation can be found in Section \ref{sec:limitations}) and results in the existing method having diminished power to detect general changes.